-The spell Find Familiar is one of the best low-level spells in D&D. By casting it, you gain a spirit animal known as a familiar.
+The spell featured in this Find Familiar 5e Guide is one of the best low-level spells in D&D. By casting it, you gain a spirit animal known as a familiar.
 While your familiar is not effective at attacking, there are many effective uses that can transform your character from occasionally effective to outstandingly potent.

 What is the Find Familiar Spell?

 Find Familiar is a 1st level conjuration (ritual) spell on the wizard spell list.
 It takes one hour to cast and requires you to have charcoal, incense, and herbs worth 10 gold pieces.

 When you cast the spell, you set these materials in a brass brazier and set them on fire.
 The spell also requires verbal and somatic components, which should be easily provided in that hour.

 Once you have finished the spell, a spirit in the form of an animal appears within 10 feet of you, presumably in the Brazilian after the fire consumes the components.
 The spell describes how you can use your familiar:

 - Your familiar looks like an animal but you choose whether it is a celestial creature, fey, or fiend.

 - It rolls its own initiative and acts on its own turn, but obeys you completely.